hackeriet/blog/_posts/2022-11-20-Ripasso-release-0-6-0.md

 ---
 ![ripasso-cursive](/images/ripasso-cursive-0.4.0.png)

-Time passes as water under a bridge, it is yet again to release a version of ripasso.
+Time passes as water under a bridge, it is yet again time to release a version of ripasso.
 We present version 0.6.0.

 ## New Features